Stamanos/Financial-Organization/README.md

 - [VScode](https://code.visualstudio.com/)

 ## Features
-Nothing new and impresive yet, we hope to develope Data analytics that user can receive advice about how to save money for example!
+Nothing new and impresive yet, we hope to develop Data analytics that user can receive advice about how to save money for example!

 ## Tests
 Just Follow 3 rules!